OscarPindaro/OscarPindaro.github.io/_posts/2024-12-27-roleplay-finetuning.md

 >
 > **Knowledge of my background**: high
 >
 > We are going to have a conversation.
 You will ask me a question.We are having a direct conversation.
-Do not use indirect speech."
+Do not use indirect speech.
 >
 > ...
 > *examples of questions*